https://ece.coe.miami.edu/index.html

 Bachelor of Science in Software Engineering

 Software Engineering is concerned primarily with the systematic and disciplined approach to developing software systems.
 It requires the application of both computer engineering and computer science principles and practices to the creation, operation, and maintenance of software systems and applications.
 Software systems are becoming increasingly complex, and emerging technologies are pushing the boundaries of reusable components and software quality assurance.
 The growth of software use in all areas and aspects of everyday life has increased over the past decades and has now become an integral part of society.
 The reliance on software in critical areas including infrastructure, transportation, utilities, national security, and defense has resulted in the need for properly trained and motivated individuals.
+The curriculum aligned with the Software Engineering Curricula recommendations as published by the Association of Computing Machinery (ACM) and the Institute of Electrical and Electronic Engineers Computer Society (IEEE-CS).

 This Program prepares students for successful careers in various software related jobs such as Software Developers, Quality Assurance Analysts, Computer Programmers, Web Developers, Database Administrators, Information Security Analyst and Testers.
 This program will not satisfy the licensure requirements for professional engineering registration.